Music of Cuba: Chachachá

 Chachachá is a genre of Cuban music.
 It has been a popular dance music which developed from the Danzón-mambo in the early 1950s, and became widely popular throughout the entire world.

 Chachachávis a Cuban music genre whose creation has been traditionally attributed to Cuban composer and violinist Enrique Jorrín, which began his career playing for the charanga band Orquesta América.

 According to the testimony of Enrique Jorrín, he composed some "Danzones" in which the musician of the orchestra had to sing short refrains, and this style was very successful.
-In the Danzón "Constancia" he introduced some montunos and the audience was motivated to join in singing the refrains.
+In the danzón "Constancia" he introduced some montunos and the audience was motivated to join in singing the refrains.
 Jorrín also asked the members of the orchestra to sing in unison so the lyrics may be heard more clearly and achieve a greater impact in the audience.
 That way of singing also helped to mask the poor singing skills of the orchestra members.

-Since its inception, Chachachá music had a close relationship with the dancer's steps.
-The well-known name Chachachá came into being with the help of the dancers at the Silver Star Club in Havana.
+Since its inception, chachachá music had a close relationship with the dancer's steps.
+The well-known name chachachá came into being with the help of the dancers at the Silver Star Club in Havana.
 When the dance was coupled to the rhythm of the music, it became evident that the dancer's feet were making a peculiar sound as they grazed the floor on three successive beats.
-It was like an onomatopoeia that sounded as: Chachachá.
-From this peculiar sound, a music genre was born which motivated people from around the world to dance at its catchy rhythm.
+It was like an onomatopoeia that sounded as: chachachá.
+From this peculiar sound, a music genre was born which motivated people from around the world to dance to its catchy rhythm.